Fine-needle aspiration: Procedure

-Endoscopic ultrasound-guided fine-needle aspiration (EUS-FNA)
+Endoscopic ultrasound-guided fine-needle aspiration

-EUS-FNA is a minimally invasive procedure for acquiring biopsies in gastric regions that are hard to reach otherwise (e.g. the pancreas).
+Endoscopic ultrasound-guided fine-needle aspiration (EUS-FNA) is a minimally invasive procedure for acquiring biopsies in gastric regions that are hard to reach otherwise (e.g. the pancreas).
 Endoscopic ultrasound EUS-FNA of cystic lesions, followed by liquid cell analysis, has been used as a diagnostic tool for differentiating benign, potentially malignant, and malignant pancreatic cysts.

 'Through-the-needle' cytologic brushes have been developed for increasing the cellular content in the aspirates.

-Rapid on-site evaluation (ROSE)
+Rapid on-site evaluation

 Rapid on-site evaluation (ROSE) is a real-time service during EUS-FNA interventions, that assesses the adequacy of the collected biopsy samples for diagnostics.
-Sample adequacy is deemed by the number of target cells that allow determining tumor malignancy.
+Sample adequacy is deemed by the number of target cells that allow for determining tumor malignancy.
 ROSE reduces the overall number of needle passes required for an appropriate sample and the number of FNA procedures.

 ROSE is typically performed in the operating room and starts by transferring an aliquot of the FNA sample onto a glass slide.
 Then, the sample is manually smeared out to obtain a thin sample layer with cells dispersed along the glass slide.
 After an air-drying step, the sample is stained, typically with a rapid Romanowky-type stain.
-Finally, a morphological assessment of the stained cells under a microscope allows to evaluate the adequacy of the collected FNA sample.
+Finally, a morphological assessment of the stained cells under a microscope allows us to evaluate the adequacy of the collected FNA sample.

-Research focuses, among other, on portable devices for semi-automated sample preparation for ROSE, with the purpose to simplify the performance of FNA sample preparation and reach to a wider implementation of ROSE.
+Research focuses, among others, on portable devices for semi-automated sample preparation for ROSE, with the purpose of simplifying the performance of FNA sample preparation and reaching a wider implementation of ROSE.